Trump, Biden go on offense in states they’re trying to flip

 CARSON CITY, Nev.
-(AP) — President Donald Trump and Democratic rival Joe Biden went on offense Sunday, as both campaigned in states they are trying to flip during the Nov.
-3 election that is just over two weeks away.
+(AP) — President Donald Trump and Democratic rival Joe Biden went on offense over the weekend as both campaigned in states they are trying to flip during the Nov.
+3 election, just over two weeks away.

 “He’ll listen to the scientists.
 If I listened totally to the scientists, we would right now have a country that would be in a massive depression,” Trump said.